 a migratory species of mackerels that swims to the Northern in spring, returns to south in the Eastern Gulf, and to in the Western Gulf in the fall.

 The fish exhibits a green back; its sides are silvery marked with about three rows of round to elliptical yellow spots.

 Spanish mackerel are a highly valued fish throughout their range from North Carolina to Texas.
-Recreational anglers catch Spanish mackerel from boats while trolling or drifting and from boats, piers, jetties, and beaches by casting spoons and jigs and live-bait fishing.
+Recreational anglers catch Spanish mackerel from boats while trolling or drifting and from boats, piers, jetties, and beaches by casting spoons and jigs and live-bait.
 Fast lure retrieves are key to catching these quick fish

 The hogfish is characterized by a large, laterally compressed body shape.
 It possesses a very elongated snout, which it uses to search for crustaceans buried in the sediment.
 This very long "pig-like" snout and its rooting behavior give the hogfish its name.

 Hogfish are commonly targeted by many spear and reef fisherman and are regarded highly by many for their taste and food value.
 In 2007, the Florida landings of hogfish totaled 306,953 pounds.